aw/picolisp-nanomsg/README.md

 # Getting started

 This binding relies on the _Official Nanomsg C Library_, compiled as a shared library.
-It is included here as a [git submodule](http://git-scm.com/book/en/v2/Git-Tools-Submodules).

-  1. Type `./build.sh` to pull and compile the _Official Nanomsg C Library_.
+  1. Type `make` to pull and compile the _Official Nanomsg C Library_.
   2. Include `nanomsg.l` in your project
   3. Try the example below

 ### Linking and Paths

-Once compiled, the shared library is symlinked in `lib/libnanomsg.so` pointing to `vendor/nanomsg/.libs/libnanomsg.so`.
+Once compiled, the shared library is symlinked as:

+    .lib/libnanomsg.so -> .modules/nanomsg/HEAD/src/.libs/libnanomsg.so

-The `nanomsg.l` file searches for `lib/libnanomsg.so`, relative to its current directory.
+The `nanomsg.l` file searches for `.lib/libnanomsg.so`, relative to its current directory.

 ### Updating

-This library uses git submodules, type this keep everything updated:

-    ./update.sh
+To keep everything updated, type:

+    git pull && make clean && make

 # Usage